 "I felt a calling or a need to kind of get back in and help my community," Watkins tells MyDomaine.
 "There were a couple of things that drove my initial decision to return, but the need for nurses was at the top of my list."

-For the past three and a half weeks, Watkins, a registered nurse, has been working three shifts a week at a local skilled nursing facility, caring for one of our most vulnerable populations, while she continues to juggle homeschooling her two youngest children with her husband, teaching nursing, and running her blog.
+Early in the pandemic, Watkins, a registered nurse, started working three shifts a week at a local skilled nursing facility, caring for one of our most vulnerable populations, while she continues to juggle homeschooling her two youngest children with her husband, teaching nursing, and running her blog.
 While the facility has not had a COVID-19 outbreak, Watkins' job is to continuously screen and evaluate patients for the illness, set up a pathway to treatment if an outbreak were to occur, and handle the usual work of daily medications and care.
-As of mid-April, more than 21,000 residents and staff members at nursing care facilities across the country have contracted the virus, according to a report from The New York Times.

 I felt a calling or a need to kind of get back in and help my community.
 There were a couple of things that drove my initial decision to return, but the need for nurses was at the top of my list.